 Dandelions do not pose a risk to children, but 2,4-Dichlorophenoxyacetic acid does.
 2,4-D is one of the key ingredients in agent orange, a powerful herbicide, and is another one of the many herbicides frequently used for cosmetic purposes in Corona Del Mar and Newport Beach.
 This includes the sports fields, parks, and common areas where children play - this needs to stop.

 "We’ve been studying the impact of toxins on children for the past 30 years and reached the inescapable conclusion: little things matter.
 We’ve discovered that extremely low levels of toxins can impact brain development.
-The American Academy of Pediatrics states that there is “no safe level of pesticide exposure for children.” - Non Toxic Irvine's advisor Dr. Bruce Lanphear
+The American Academy of Pediatrics states that there is “no safe level of pesticide exposure for children.” - Non-Toxic Neighborhoods' advisor Bruce Lanphear MD

 Pesticides are dangerous for all living things, including adults and pregnant women, and are particularly dangerous for children and pets with hand/paw to mouth behavior.

-This issue affects every person, animal and pet in Corona Del Mar and Newport Beach.
-We are asking Newport Beach’s City Council to immediately stop the use of these harmful pesticides and switch to proven organic methods that and landscaping practices.
+This issue affects every person, animal, and pet in Corona Del Mar and Newport Beach.
+We are asking Newport Beach’s City Council to immediately stop the use of these harmful pesticides and switch to proven organic methods and landscaping practices.

 Did you know that Park West Landscape, contracted by Newport Beach has successfully transitioned the City of Carlsbad CA to organic landscaping practices and products, why not here???